qiaeru/phpbb-language-fr/README.md

 ### Latest Stable Release

-This release is recommended because it is guaranteed to be compatible with the latest stable release of the forum software (currently none).
+This release is recommended because it is guaranteed to be compatible with the latest stable release of the forum software.
+There is no available stable release at this time.

 ### [Latest Development Release](https://github.com/maelsoucaze/phpbb/archive/master.zip)